Update: ‘Price’ and ‘Retail’ sections updated and ‘TopElectricSUV says’ section added.

 VinFast VF 9 Release Date

 VinFast has confirmed the U.S., Canada, Germany, France, and the Netherlands as its first overseas markets in the West.
-The company plans to launch the VF 9 in the U.S. in the second half of the year and may begin deliveries in the fourth quarter.
+The company is likely to commence deliveries of the VF 9 in the U.S. in Q4 2022 (October-December 2022).

 Source: Youtube/Redline Reviews

-Alternatively, VinFast offers two battery subscription plans for the VF 9: Flexible and Fixed.
-The Flexible plan costs USD 44/month and allows traveling 310 miles, with further usage (from 311 miles) costing about USD 0.15/mile.
-The Fixed plan allows unlimited mile usage and costs USD 160/month.
-Customers going for this plan this year will be safe from any price hikes for a lifetime.
+Initially, the VF 9 was available on a subscription-only basis for a price of USD 55,500 (Eco standard-range)/USD 56,000 (Eco extended-range)/USD 60,500 (Plus standard-range)/USD 61,000 (Plus extended-range).
+The Flexible plan used to cost USD 44/month and allowed traveling 310 miles, with further usage (from 311 miles) costing about USD 0.15/mile.
+The Fixed plan allowed unlimited mile usage and used to cost USD 160/month.
+Customers going for this plan in 2022 were safe from any price hikes for a lifetime.

 Featured Image Source: VinFast